 with its lore than usual for a Souls game.

-This DLC also made reference to at least two potential plot threads for a future DLC, but I doubt that both of those threads could be explored in the single DLC pack that is yet to be released (or announced).
-Those being the possibility of another painted world being created, and references to some kind of "Abyss Dragon" that might tie up the Millwood thread.
-There's also still the open questions of what the deal is with Yuria's third sister, and the fact that we've still never actually gotten to see Velka.
+This DLC also made reference to at least two potential plot threads for a future DLC.
+Those being the possibility of Uncle Gael finding "pigment" for another painted world, and references to some kind of "Abyss Dragon" that might tie up the Millwood thread.
+There's also still the open questions of what the deal is with Yuria's third sister, and the fact that we've still never actually gotten to see Velka or any of the other gods who aren't part of Gwyn's family.
 So if that DLC doesn't pick up on these plot threads, then it looks like we'll end the Dark Souls series with even more open questions than we had.

 One of the things that really made Bloodborne's Old Hunters expansion excel was its array of fantastic new weapons.
 There's also a bunch of new weapons and equipment in Ashes of Ariandel as well, and they are probably also the strength of this expansion.
 Though I don't feel that they are quite as neat or interesting as the weapons offered by The Old Hunters.
 I think the reason for that is that DSIII already has a very wide variety of weapons.
 Bloodborne was criticized for having a small variety of weapons, but I didn't mind because the limited arsenal allowed each weapon to feel much more unique.
 The DLC weapons filled broad new niches and felt equally unique.